Menu

 Being creative – asking questions and problem solving

-Being community minded – Learning about the important role that Science plays in the advancement of our society, such as medical treatments, family connections through DNA testing or the impact of our actions on the environment.
+Being community minded – Learning about the important role that Science plays in the advancement of our society, such as medical treatments, DNA testing or the impact of our actions on the environment.

 Scope and sequence

 The Opossum Science curriculum fulfils and exceeds the requirements of the National curriculum.
-All subject studies from the National curriculum are included in the curriculum map and sequenced as set out in that document.
-Within each year group a topic is included which exceeds the National curriculum requirements.
-For 2021-2022 this topic of study will centre around Climate Change/Sustainabilty.
-This study has been chosen as it is topically relevant, considering the presenting environmental challenges, and in support of the Opossum Federation’s curriculum intent statement: Understand issues affecting the planet e.g. climate change and take a role in addressing them.
+All subject studies from the National Curriculum are included in the curriculum map and sequenced as set out in that document.
+The curriculum exceeds the National Curriculum through inclusion of activities, such as STEM projects and a focus on significant scientists.

 Scientific Terms